-- 42. If any person at an election under this Act- - (a) votes in more than one electoral district or asks for a ballot paper for the purpose of so voting; or - (b) votes more than once in the same electoral district or asks for a ballot paper for the purpose of so voting, he shall be guilty of an illegal practice. - 43.
-(1) The presiding officer at any polling station may in his discretion, and, if required so to do by a polling agent, shall, require any voter, before he is given a ballot paper, to make and subscribe all or any of the declarations
+- 40. If any person at an election under this Act- - (a) votes in more than one administrative district or ask for a ballot paper for the purpose of so voting; or - (b) votes more than once in the administrative district or ask for a ballot paper for the purpose of so voting.

-Plural voting to be an illegal practice.
+he shall be guilty of an illegal practice under this Act.

-Power to require voter to make delarations. in forms E, F, G and H set out in the First Schedule to this Act.
-Every such declaration shall be exempt from stamp duty.
+41. (1) The presiding officer at any polling station may in his discretion, and, if required so to do by a polling agent, shall, require any voter, before he is given a ballot paper, to make and subscribe all or any of the declarations in forms E, F and G set out in the First Schedule to this Act.
+Every such declaration shall be exempted from stamp duty.